hangdeng/TIMA_for_Sedimentology/README.md

 Density contour on ternary
 label each point
 ### 4 Image Processing for TIMA
-- Object detection and roundness computation
+- Object detection and roundness calculation

 TODO:
 - define function if neccessary